 - El Chanchullero – great vibe, great drinks… if you can get in (there is always a long line outside)

 - Bar Monserrate – great spot for live music and a few casual drinks

-Expect to pay $4-5 for a cocktail and $2-3 for a beer at many of these establishments.
+Expect to pay $4-5 USD for a cocktail and $2-3 USD for a beer at many of these establishments.

-You’ll need a minimum of 3 days to see Havana, although you can easily spend weeks in this fascinating city.
-Old Havana may seem compact but exploring it on foot for hours on end can be really exhausting, so it’s best to split up your sightseeing into 2-3 day chunks.
+You’ll need a minimum of 3 days to see the city and sample the best things to do in Havana, although you can easily spend weeks in this fascinating city.
+Old Havana may seem compact, but exploring it on foot for hours on end can be really exhausting, so it’s best to split up your sightseeing into 2-3 day chunks.
 If you want time to also see Vedado and Central Havana, add at least a day or 2 for each district.